 1. Corporations in Global Society

-2. Criminal Justice
+2. Criminal Justice Reform: The Asian Experience

 Effective criminal justice reform thinking and implementation requires deep appreciation of national contextual realities as well as meaningful adaptation of what has proven to work well across national boundaries.
 In this stream we will develop an analytical framework to examine reform projects from multiple lenses: historical, sociological, institutional, legal, geographical and knowledge/data focused.
 We will evaluate reform as not only as a technocratic domain but equally as a political phenomenon and strategy.
 Informed by select international literature, our collaborative learning method will emphasize vital actual experiential insights from our diverse faculty as well as seasoned participants.

-4. Good Governance: Public and Constitutional Law
+14. Good Governance: Public and Constitutional Law

 This stream will explore the ways in which governance is performed in contemporary policy work.
 We will focus on the role of law in governance as a site of choice rather than a ready-made solution to significant policy challenges.
 The limits of law, the unintended consequences of law and the importance of legal arrangements which may be difficult to perceive – private, informal, foreign – will all be considered.
 We will focus on the understanding what constitutions can and cannot do against corruption.